 Methods Of PriorityQueue:

 The Priority Queue class provides a way to manage data so that the most important items are always processed first.
-Let’s take a look at how to perform some of the most common operations on this type of data structure.
+Let’s look at how to perform some of the most common operations on this type of data structure.

 Adding Elements: